+256779159872 / +256777222627

 What to wear on a Safari in East AfricaCOMFORTABLE CLOTHING

-The keyword to your safari clothing is comfort, and one could add protection.
+The keyword for your safari clothing is comfort, with protection as a close second.
 Though you will be in a tropical climate in both Uganda and Rwanda, the right clothing will protect you.

-Loose and comfortable clothing on a safari, on a gorilla trek or hike is important.
+Loose, comfortable clothing for a safari, a gorilla trek, or a hike is important.

-Long-sleeved shirts and long trousers such as jeans are best for you to protect against scratches, insect bites and even nettles.
+Long-sleeved shirts and long trousers, such as jeans, are best for protecting you against scratches, insect bites, and even nettles.

-Shorts are great around the lodge in the daytime…but on a nature walk or hike, loose-fitting, long-sleeved shirts and long trousers are best for you, and that includes dinner at night.
+Shorts are great around the Lodge in the daytime, but on a nature walk or hike, loose-fitting, long-sleeved shirts and long trousers are best for you, including for dinner at night.

 Neutral colours are the best while on safari.